ssb2920/Buildings/README.md

 # Buildings
-Randomly generating buldings of different shapes and sizes
+Randomly generating buldings of different footprints and sizes depending upon a random seed